ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 4. The website sends back the HTML generated to the **Nova Proxy**.

-5. The **Nova Proxy** include the Nova views on the placeholders and sends back the HTML to the browser.
+5. The **Nova Proxy** includes the Nova views on the placeholders and sends back the HTML to the browser.

 Finally, on the browser, JavaScript is used to progressively enhance the application and make it interactive.
 Read more [here](/website/docs/nova-architecture) about the Nova Architecture.